nlesc-recruit/cudawrappers/README.dev.md

 pre-commit install
 ```

 Once enabled, future `git commit`s will trigger the pre-commit hooks.
 Depending on which files are changed by a given commit, some checks will be skipped.
-Here is an example of making some changes to a `CMakeLists.txt` file:
+Here is an example after making some changes to a `CMakeLists.txt` file:

 ```shell
 $ git commit -m "test precommit hook"